unctionjs/_tooling/README.md

 ```

-description:
+description: runs a command over each of a specific type of repository
 usage: unctionjs each [options]
     --scope       the scope of the packages you care about
     --command     the command you want to run
-    --concurrent  the command you want to run
+    --concurrent  if you want it to be concurrent
     --help

 ```